digital-asset/daml-katacoda/scripts/1_script.md

-With DAML scripts you can specify a linear sequence of actions that different parties take, and these are evaluated in order, according to the same consistency, authorization and privacy rules as they would be on any production ledger.
+With Daml scripts you can specify a linear sequence of actions that different parties take, and these are evaluated in order, according to the same consistency, authorization and privacy rules as they would be on any production ledger.
 Every script you specify is run automaticallya against an in-memory ledger in the IDE.